Alex Schadenberg

 Last month the Medical Society of the State of New York (MSSNY) endorsed assisted suicide legislation for the first time.
 While some state medical societies have adopted positions of neutrality with respect to assisted suicide, the MSSNY is the first to support such legislation.
 We believe this is unwise and unethical for the following reasons.

-They then explain why the New York assisted suicide bill is particularly concerning:
+Why the New York assisted suicide bill is particularly concerning:

 The Medical Aid in Dying Act, currently being considered in the New York State Legislature, would allow terminally ill patients access to lethal drugs prescribed by a physician.
 The bill has fewer safeguards than other states that have legalized assisted suicide.
 Unlike most other states, it lacks a residency requirement, potentially making New York a destination for suicide tourism.
 If successful, the legislation will also be the first U.S. policy to omit a waiting period for obtaining lethal drugs, enabling terminally ill patients impulsively to end their lives.

-They then explain why most doctors oppose assisted suicide:
+Why most doctors oppose assisted suicide:

 The legalization of assisted suicide sends the message that the intentional introduction of death is an appropriate treatment option when illness compromises one’s quality of life.
 It is no wonder, then, that among the most vocal critics of assisted suicide tend to be palliative care physicians and the disability rights community, which hold that the legislation does not protect the vulnerable against coercion and provides a lethal end-around to sufficient medical and social support for the terminally ill and disabled.
 The experience of Oregon shows that patients choose assisted suicide not primarily for reasons of pain-relief but because they are afraid of losing their autonomy and burdening others.